 Like many reputable essential oil companies, we include a “For External Use Only” warning on our products to be extra cautious and safe.

 If you’re curious about using essential oils in your water or in other recipes, we recommend consulting with your doctor and an aromatherapist.

 What Can I Mix With Lemon Essential Oil?

-To get started, we recommend the following Lemon facial cleanser.
-Combining the power of Lemon essential oil for skin with other beneficial, aromatic essential oils can help to:
+To get started, we recommend the following Lemon facial cleanser that is free of harmful pathogens.
+Combining the power of pure Lemon essential oil for skin with other beneficial, aromatic essential oils can help to: